Amber Buddy is a family-owned company with a rich legacy in creating amber jewelry.

 Soon after, our necklaces were being exported to Western Europe countries, such as France and Germany.
 As the demand for amber jewelry grew, it became clear we should expand the work our grandfather began locally into a company that could compete globally.
 To meet the needs of our customers and share our amber jewelry with the world, we created Amber Buddy.

-Today, our family buys small amounts of raw amber material from Russia and also collects it on the shores of the Baltic sea after the storms and then handcraft each bracelet and necklace.
+Today, our family buys small amounts of raw amber material from Poland and Ukraine, also collects it on the shores of the Baltic sea after the storms and then handcraft each bracelet and necklace.
 We prepare orders to ship around the world, including to countries like Australia, the U.S. and Canada.

 Grandfather taught us the art of amber production and